tum-pbs/pbdl-book/overview.md

 :class: tip
 Thus, a key aspect that we want to address in the following in the following is:
 - explain how to use DL,
-- and how to combine it with existing knowledge of physics and simulations,
+- how to combine it with existing knowledge of physics and simulations,
-- **without throwing away** all existing numerical knowledeg and techniques!
+- **without throwing away** all existing numerical knowledge and techniques!
 ```

 Rather, we want to build on all the neat techniques that we have